 Egg Mixture

-- Types of Eggs: Large Grade A eggs are commonly used, but feel free to experiment with free-range or organic options for richer flavor.
+- Eggs: Large Grade A are normal, but free-range or organic give extra flavor.

 Milk Alternatives